As you are aware, the COVID-19 pandemic is a global public health emergency.

 By studying who has been exposed and possibly infected, better identifying the timing and circumstances of exposure, and where infection patterns of the COVID-19 are advancing, researchers can help the medical community better understand the pandemic and develop strategies and treatments to contain and possibly eliminate it.

-The goal of this study is to collect information about the community’s COVID-19 exposures, symptoms and health care visits due to the disease.
-If you are a health care worker, the study will collect information on your use of personal protective equipment.
+The goal of this study was to collect information about the community’s COVID-19 exposures, symptoms and health care visits due to the disease.
+If you were a health care worker, the study collected information on use of personal protective equipment.

-After completion of the online informed consent, you will be asked to complete a brief enrollment questionnaire.
+After completion of the online informed consent, subjects completed a brief enrollment questionnaire.

-Periodically, for up to one year, you will receive a link to a very brief questionnaire to complete.
+Periodically, for up to one year, subjects received a link to a very brief questionnaire to complete.

-- If you are a health care worker, your use of personal protective equipment
+- For health care workers, use of personal protective equipment

-The information collected in the questionnaire will be used for research purposes and will not be entered into your medical records.
+The information collected in the questionnaire is for research purposes and is not be entered into medical records.

-Some participants may also be asked to complete an in-home test kit for antibodies to SARS-CoV-2 (the virus that causes COVID-19).
-You can decide to only complete questionnaires or you can add the at-home testing to your participation.
+Some participants were asked to complete an in-home test kit for antibodies to SARS-CoV-2 (the virus that causes COVID-19).

-In this part you may be asked to complete monthly at-home tests which detect antibodies to the virus.
-At-home testing requires a finger prick for collecting a sample of your blood on a stick.
-Your kit will instruct you to either:
+In this part subjects completed monthly at-home tests which detect antibodies to the virus.
+At-home testing required a finger prick for collecting a sample of blood on a stick.

-The at-home testing does not diagnose COVID-19.
-Testing is for research purposes only.
+The at-home testing did not diagnose COVID-19.
+Testing was for research purposes only.